Skip to content

 # [note] If you run wsl --install and see the WSL help text, it means WSL is already installed.

-Learn more about installing WSL at Microsoft's official documentation.
+To learn more about installing WSL, refer to Microsoft's official documentation.

 Next, follow the instructions for Linux systems, as provided above.
 For example: